astronomer/docs/learn/testing-airflow.md

 - At least [Airflow 2.5.0](https://airflow.apache.org/docs/apache-airflow/stable/start.html).
 You can verify the installation by running `airflow version`.
 - All provider packages that your DAG uses.
 - An [Airflow metastore](airflow-database.md), if your DAG uses elements of the metastore like XCom.
-The Airflow metastore is created when Airflow is first run in an environment.
+The Airflow metastore is created when Airflow is first run in an environment and you can verify its existence by running `airflow db check`.

 You may wish to install these requirements and test your DAGs in a [virtualenv](https://virtualenv.pypa.io/en/latest/) to avoid dependency conflicts in your local environment.